minhduc-mll/internship-2023/README.md

 ## Features

-- View product by category.
+- Display a list of products by category.
-- View product detail.
+- Filter products based on criteria such as price, category, and other specifications.
 - View new arrivals.
-- View collections.
+- View the collections.
-- Add to shopping cart.
+- Add and manage shopping cart.
-- View shopping cart
+- Order management.
 - Checkout.
 - Search product.